-Emirhan has had the honor to work with many of the most eminent cellists of our time including Yo-Yo Ma, Maria Kliegel, Claus Kanngiesser, Peter Bruns, Jens Peter Maintz, László Fenyö, Daniel Müller Schott, Antonio Meneses, Wolfgang Boettcher and Alexander Rudin.
+Emirhan Tunca has also had the honor to work with many of the most eminent cellists of our time, including Marion Feldman, Yo-Yo Ma, Maria Kliegel, Claus Kanngiesser, Peter Bruns, Jens Peter Maintz, László Fenyö, Antonio Meneses, Wolfgang Boettcher, and Alexander Rudin.
 His cello, named “Istanbul,” was made in 1998 by his luthier mother, Vahide Tunca.

 Manhattan School of Music Precollege Faculty since 2017.

 (will be sent in email)